Chai ka Masala Recipe (Indian Tea Masala Powder)

 Follow the exact measurements mentioned in the recipe to make the best chai masala powder.
 You can reduce the amount of pepper if you prefer a less peppery and hotter tea.

-You can skip adding any of the mentioned ingredients if they are not available or if you are not fond of them.
+You can skip any of the mentioned ingredients if they are unavailable or if you are not fond of them.

 Variations

-Dried Tulsi Leaves – Tulsi leaves (also known as holy basil) offer numerous benefits and have a pleasant taste in chai.
+- Dried Tulsi Leaves – Tulsi leaves (also known as holy basil) lend a pleasant flavor to chai.
 Add 10 grams of dried tulsi leaves to your tea masala powder.
 Tulsi seeds can also be added.

-Others – You can also add a star anise to this spice blend.
+- Others – You can also add star anise to this spice blend.

 Usage Suggestions